OPC DATA TRANSPARENCY INFORMATION

 As data controller, the GP practice is responsible for determining the lawful basis under which the processing of your personal data takes place and you should refer to further information on this in the applicable privacy notice the GP practice provides to patients.
 The lawful basis for these activities is covered by one or more of the following lawful bases:

-OPC acts as a data controller for the purposes of transferring data from the OPC Services to make it available for anonymised research purposes.
-This applies to the data OPC holds in OPCRD and OPCRD-NEXUS.
+OPC acts as a data controller for the purpose of transferring data from the OPC Services to make it available for anonymised research purposes.
+This applies to the data OPC holds in OPCRD and OPCRD-linked databases.
 The lawful basis for this is covered by:

 Approvals and Governance